PECOS-packages/PECOS/docs/user-guide/qec-guppy.md

 raw measurements in runtime execution order, use `build.evaluate_runtime_record(values)` instead.
 Both methods produce the detector order and packed observable mask expected by the DEM.

+Generated programs may supply a validated named-measurement layout certificate.
+`make_surface_code(...)` does this automatically, so its scalar sidebands work with `evaluate_results(...)` and `evaluate_result_columns(...)` even though its round loop is not statically unrolled in the HUGR.

 ### Current soundness boundary